 - Obtain burial certificate

-- Allow family time to purchase burial plot, if not already done
+- Allow family time to purchase a burial plot, if not already done

 - Transport the body from death site to mortuary to cemetery